 It takes only 30 minutes to drive between Olafsvik and Grundarfjordur.

-Snaefellsnes Peninsula is located about 156 km (97 mi) from Reykjavik.
+The Snæfellsnes Peninsula is located about 156 km (97 mi) from Reykjavík.
 It takes just two hours to reach the peninsula from the capital city.

 Give yourself an epic wildlife adventure on our whale watching tour in Olafsvik where you’ll have plenty of opportunities to get close to puffins without disturbing them.

-Both Snaefellsnes Peninsula and the South Coast definitely should be at the top of your travel bucket list.
-Snaefellsnes gathers the best of Iceland in one place.
-South Coast, on the other hand, is one of the most popular sightseeing routes in Iceland.
+Both the Snæfellsnes Peninsula and the South Coast definitely should be at the top of your travel bucket list.
+Snæfellsnes gathers the best of Iceland in one place.
+The South Coast, on the other hand, is one of the most popular sightseeing routes in Iceland.

-On our Snæfellsnes Peninsula multi-day tours we book accommodation for you.
+Note that we book accommodation for you on our Snæfellsnes Peninsula multi-day tours.
 All you have to do is relax and enjoy the journey!
-Browse our selection of multi-day tours.

-Yes, you can camp in Snæfellsnes Peninsula, but only in designated camping sites.
+Yes, you can camp in the Snæfellsnes Peninsula, but only at designated camping sites.
 The harbor town of Stykkishólmur (the capital of Snæfellsnes) has many pitches for tents and a service building with showers and toilets.
 There are also good camping grounds in the towns of Grundafjörður, Ólafsvík, and Hellissandur.

 Keep in mind that camping in Snæfellsjökull National Park is not allowed.
 However, you can pitch your tent in the nearby town of Arnarstapi.

-Yes, we offer a range of self-drive tours that include Snæfellsnes Peninsula in their itineraries.
-Check our most popular 4 Day Northern Lights, Snæfellsnes & the Golden Circle Self Drive Tour.
-If you have more time, opt for our expertly designed 7 Day South Coast, Snæfellsnes & the Golden Circle Self Drive Tour.
+Yes, we offer a range of self-drive tours that include Snæfellsnes in their itineraries.
+Check our most popular 4-day Northern Lights, Snæfellsnes & the Golden Circle self-drive tour.
+If you have more time, opt for our expertly designed 7-day South Coast, Snæfellsnes & the Golden Circle self-drive tour.